khushijaswani/google-play-store-app-analysis/README.md

 ## 🔧 Technologies Used
 - Python
 - Pandas
-- Matplotlib
-- Seaborn
+- Plotly
-- Jupyter Notebook
+- Google Collab

 ---

-Contact
+Contact-

 For queries or suggestions:

 Name: Khushi Jaswani